 4. causing or tending to cause disgust or aversion through excess.

-IN A SENTENCE: Sean showers his wife with cloying attention whenever he's on a mission for anal.
+IN A SENTENCE: Sean showers his wife with cloying attention whenever he's on a mission for fresh cupcakes.

 10/22/14: phalanx (fey-langks, fal-angks), n.